-At the breakfast talk turned naturally on Quinet, the professor and critic who was exiled after the coup d'etat, and whom the Third Republic welcomed back to his place on the Extreme Left.
+At the breakfast talk turned naturally on Quinet, the professor and critic who was exiled after the \coup d'Øtat\, and whom the Third Republic welcomed back to his place on the Extreme Left.
 This led to mention of the recent occasion when Gambetta had "assisted" at the funeral of another famous Republican exile, Ledru-Rollin, who had died on the last day of 1874.
-Hereupon-

-'Randolph turned to Gambetta, and in his most apologetic style, which is extremely taking, said: "Would you mind telling me who Ledru-Rollin was?"
+Hereupon-- is extremely taking, said: "\Would\ you mind telling me who Ledru-Rollin was?"
 Gambetta looked him all up and down, as though to say, "What sort of a politician are you, never to have heard of Ledru-Rollin?" and then broke into a laugh, and replied: "Ledru-Rollin was a republican in the days when there were none, so we were bound to give him a first-class funeral."